TurboWarp/translations/CONTRIBUTING.md

  - You must have a GitHub account.
 Note that the GitHub ToS says you must be 13 years old.
  - You must be fluent in both English and another language (or even multiple languages).
+ - No Google Translate or other machine translation services.
+We want translations written by humans, not machines.
  - Each language must already be [part of Scratch](https://github.com/TurboWarp/translations/blob/master/languages.md#readme).
  - The initial translation for new languages should take under an hour.
 Please check occasionally (once a week is enough) to translate any newly added strings.
 This isn't expected to be a large time commitment.
 Don't lose sleep over this.
 We're all unpaid volunteers.